-For calendar administrators, there are two ways to remove Slack integrations:
+For calendar administrators, there are two steps to remove Slack integrations:

-- From your administrator link, go to Settings > Notifications in your calendar.
+- From the administrator link, go to Settings > Notifications.
 You will see an overview of all existing notifications that have been set up by all users of the calendar (including the administrator and non-administrators).
-This requires administrator access to your calendar.
-From this window, you can manage all notifications.
+From this screen, you can manage all notifications:

 - You can toggle a Slack integration off using the button on the left side of the notification listing.